 I try to put everything else aside during this time.
 If a text message has come through, I ignore it until my timer runs out.
 If you can’t control yourself you might want to leave your phone in another room.

-Have you ever heard of the pomodoro technique?
+Have you ever heard of the Pomodoro technique?
 It’s a technique similar to the one I mentioned above – using a timer to separate study breaks from work time.
-Check out this video on the technique below:

 Towards the end of the day when my concentration and patience is running thin, I’ll often change my ratio of work to break time up.
 In my last hour of work, I might set the timer for 20 minutes of work, 20 minutes off, 20 minutes of work, and then I’m done for the day.